Rybec/pyRTOS/README.md

 <ul>

-This will attempt acquire the lock on the mutex, with a blocking call.
+This will attempt to acquire the lock on the mutex, with a blocking call.
 Note that because this is a blocking call, the returned generator must be passed to a yield in a list, eg. `yield [mutex.lock()]`.

 </ul>
 </ul>